Which of the following is NOT part of the two-stage cooling process?

 Enhance your food safety knowledge with our Food Manager Certification Practice Exam.
 Prepare effectively using flashcards and multiple choice questions, comprehensive explanations included for each.
 Master the exam with confidence!

-The first stage involves cooling food from 135°F to 70°F within a maximum of 2 hours.
-This rapid cooling is essential to prevent the food from remaining in the temperature range (between 135°F and 70°F) where bacteria can multiply quickly.
+First, the food must be cooled from 135°F to 70°F within a maximum of two hours.
+This rapid cooling is critical, as it moves the food through the temperature danger zone (between 41°F and 135°F) quickly, minimizing the time bacteria have to multiply.

 Subscribe